Jon Savage

-Jon Savage (born Jonathan Malcolm Sage; 2 September 1953 in Paddington, London) is an English writer, broadcaster and music journalist, best known for his history of the Sex Pistols and punk music, England's Dreaming, published in 1991.
+Jon Savage (born Jonathan Malcolm Sage, 2 September 1953) is an English writer, broadcaster and music journalist, best known for his book about the Sex Pistols and punk music, England's Dreaming (1991).
+He contributed an editorial to Sounds magazine's 1977 series on "New Musick", which was later credited as the starting point for "post-punk".

+Early life and education

+Savage was born in Paddington, London.
+He read classics at Magdalene College, Cambridge, graduating in 1975.

 Career

-Savage read Classics at Magdalene College, Cambridge, graduating in 1975.
 Becoming a music journalist at the dawn of British punk, he wrote articles on all of the major punk acts, publishing a fanzine called London's Outrage in 1976.
-A year later he began working as a journalist for Sounds, which was, at that time, one of the UK's three major music papers, along with the New Musical Express and Melody Maker.
+A year later he began working as a journalist for the music paper Sounds.
 Savage interviewed punk, new wave and electronic music artists for Sounds.
 At that time, he also wrote for the West Coast fanzines Search & Destroy, Bomp! and Slash.

-In 1979 he moved to Melody Maker, and a year later to the newly founded pop culture magazine The Face.
+On 26th of November 1977, Sounds magazine published an issue entitled "New Musick", with editorials by Savage and Jane Suck.
+Savage's editorial on new musick would be cited by music critics Simon Reynolds, David Wilkinson, and Theo Cateforis as the starting point for post-punk as a musical genre.
+In 1979, Savage moved to Melody Maker, and a year later to the newly founded pop culture magazine The Face.
 Throughout the decade, Savage wrote for The Observer and the New Statesman, providing high-brow commentary on popular culture.

-In 1991, Savage designed a record sleeve for the then little-known Welsh rock band Manic Street Preachers.
-The single was called "Feminine Is Beautiful".

-His book England's Dreaming, a history of the rise of punk rock in the UK and the US in the mid- to late 1970s, was published by Faber and Faber in 1991 and received a positive review in Entertainment Weekly.
+His book England's Dreaming, a history of the rise of punk rock in the UK and the US in the mid- to late 1970s, was published by Faber and Faber in 1991.
 It was used as the basis for a television programme, Punk and the Pistols, shown on BBC2 in 1995, and an updated edition in 2001 featured a new introduction which made mention of the Pistols' 1996 reunion and the release of the 2000 Pistols documentary film, The Filth and The Fury.
 A companion piece, The England's Dreaming Tapes, was published in 2009.

-In July 1993, Kurt Cobain gave a dramatically candid interview to Jon Savage.
-Freely discussed were such controversial topics as Courtney Love, homosexuality, heroin and Cobain's relationship with his Nirvana bandmates.
+In July 1993, Kurt Cobain gave a dramatically candid interview to Savage in which he freely discussed such controversial topics as Courtney Love, homosexuality, heroin and Cobain's relationship with his Nirvana bandmates.

-Conducted with Cobain the night before the now-infamous shoot with legendary photographer Jesse Frohman, and just months before the frontman's death.

-Savage continues to write on punk and other genres in a variety of publications, most notably Mojo magazine and The Observer Music Monthly.
-He wrote the introduction to Mitch Ikeda's Forever Delayed (2002), an official photobook of the Manic Street Preachers.

-Savage has appeared in the documentaries Live Forever and NewOrderStory.